amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 ```

 These are the missing numbers that need to be added to the 'arr' to make it a consecutive range without any duplicates.

+#### Practice Finding Duplicate Number

+You have an unsorted integer array (with duplicate number).
+In order to find these duplicate number, what will you do?